lukySSPU/IT4-FinPrg/readme.md

 ## Purpose
 This project serves as a showcase of how space and perspective can be reimagined in video games.
 It aims to inspire game developers and contribute to broader research in game mechanics.

-## Contact
-For inquiries or feedback, feel free to reach out to me via GitHub or other platforms.

-## License
-This project is intended for demonstration purposes only.
-Use of the content is permitted with the author's consent.